hashgraph/hedera-services/hedera-node/cli-clients/services-cli.md

 The account balance command also only has one subcommand, providing a way to sign account balance files.
 ***Note***: As of this writing, account balance files are either deprecated or soon-to-be-deprecated.

-#### Sign
+#### Account `sign`

 The `sign` subcommand is used to sign an account balance file with a cryptographic key provided by the user.
-Along with the key, an input account balance file is given, which the tool then uses to generate a signature that verifies the authenticity of the account balance file.
-This signature (or signatures) will be output to a separate file by the tool.
+Along with the key, an input account balance file path (or file paths) is given, which the tool then uses to generate a signature file that verifies the authenticity of the account balance files.
+This signature will be output to a separate file by the tool.
+In the case of multiple input files, the tool will generate a signature file for each input file.
+The signature file will have the same name as the input file, with `_sig` appended to the end.

+This command is a subcommand of the Platform CLI's `sign` command, which code can be referenced [here](../../platform-sdk/swirlds-platform-core/src/main/java/com/swirlds/platform/cli/SignCommand.java).

+##### Syntax

 The syntax of the sign subcommand is as follows: